jmuheim/mozaic-blueboard/README.md

 - Building song structures (verse, chorus, bridge, etc.) using groups of loops
 - Deciding what should be recorded to a loop (either guitar, or microphone, or both)
-- Applying different FX to guitar (virtual amps) and microphone (chorus, vocoder, etc.)
+- Applying different FX to guitar (virtual amps), keyboard (instruments presets) and microphone (chorus, vocoder, etc.)
 - Creating sets of configurations in advance, so they can be activated by a single button press, one after the other, while performing (like a Step Sequencer)

 The goal of GTL-Performer is to enable a single person to become a 1-wo*man-band by letting them perform basic pop/rock/whatever songs in a live situation.